 - Some companion planting practices contradict crop rotation practices.

-For the above reasons I prefer to practice what I call Key Crop rotation.
-Which is rotating the key crops and planting the other crops in the gaps in between and around the key crops.
-Key crops are the ones that you grow the most of and take up the most space.
-My key crops are tomatoes, corn, silverbeet, brassicas and carrots/beetroot, though these key crops will vary depending on the individual gardener’s tastes.
+An alternative to using a conventional Crop Rotation plan is to use the Key Crop Rotation plan.
+This involves only rotating the key crops and planting the other crops in the gaps in between and around these planted key crops.
+Key crops are the ones that you grow that take up the most space.

-Key crop rotation is not perfect, the plantings are less likely to be in the proper sequential order and sometimes the lesser vegetables end up being grown in the same space they were in last time.
-But I have found key crop rotation easier to manage than traditional crop rotation practices.
+Key crop rotation is not perfect, the plantings are less likely to be in the proper sequential order and sometimes the lesser vegetables end up being grown in the same space they were planted in last time.
+But it is more flexible, which makes it particularly suitable for vegetable gardens that are small or have irregular shaped beds.
+For more information see: The Key Crop Rotation Plan.

 - THREE CROP ROTATION